Are you prepared for natural disasters?

 Another important consideration is wearing medical alert tags or bracelets that identify your access and functional needs.
 This can be a crucial aid in an emergency situation.
 Also, consider printing and laminating the Functional Abilities document so that others are informed on what you can and cannot do.
 You can download the Functional Abilities document here.

 If you are injured and end up in the hospital, you may run into doctors who are not familiar with Myositis.
-You can print our Myositis Flyer that gives a brief overview of each form, as well as our Medications Form so you do not have to try and remember your medications.
+You can print our types of myositis information sheets that provide information about each form (see links at the end of this article), as well as our Medications Form so you do not have to try and remember your medications.
 Some of the medications we take are important to note, such as prednisone.
 If you are injured, the doctors may need to provide you with extra dosing of steroids.

 We can plan ahead!